nangkyeong/algo_practices/README.md

 # TopCoder
-I first learned basic algorithm for computer science by this book.
+I learned basic algorithms for computer science by this book.

 https://book.naver.com/bookdb/book_detail.nhn?bid=7333164

+### Directories
+- LinearSearch
+- GraphSearch

+Files in these directories are codes for solving the questions in the book.

-some parts of the code is not the same as it is on the book!
+Some parts of the code is not the same as it is on the book! (such as variable names...)

-Let me know if you found any mistakes...
+Let me know if you find any mistakes...

+Any suggestions for improvement will be very welcomed! :D